 - 800-1,300 square feet – 24,000 BTU mini-split

-When you work with our Experts at Service Experts Heating & Air Conditioning, we’ll help you select the proper size for your new addition.
-And your price point.
+When you partner our Experts at Service Experts Heating, Air Conditioning & Plumbing, we’ll help you choose the right size for your new addition.
+And your wallet.

-An ENERGY STAR mini-split unit can create huge energy savings over its life cycle, which can be 20 years or longer when adequately tuned up.
-ENERGY STAR says installing one can save you 60% on heating and 30% on cooling, in contrast to an electric heating system and conventional air conditioner.
+An ENERGY STAR mini-split unit can create sizable energy savings over its lifetime, which can be 20 years or greater when routinely serviced.
+ENERGY STAR says getting one can save you 60% on heating and 30% on cooling, in comparison with an electric heating system and conventional air conditioner.

-Trust Service Experts Heating & Air Conditioning for Your Mini-Split Installation
+Trust Service Experts Heating, Air Conditioning & Plumbing for Your Mini-Split Installation

-From answering all your questions and helping you pick the recommended model to providing Expert mini-split installation, Service Experts Heating & Air Conditioning can accommodate all your mini-split needs.
-If you’re thinking about a home addition or recently wrapped one up, we can help.
+From addressing all your questions and helping you choose the ideal model to delivering Expert mini-split installation, Service Experts Heating, Air Conditioning & Plumbing can take care of all your mini-split needs.
+If you’re thinking about a home addition or recently finished one, we can provide assistance.
 Reach us at 866-397-3787 now to request a free consultation and estimate.

 During the coldest time of the year in the U.S., there’s no better way to enhance your home’s comfort than with a few effective upgrades.
 It’s not just about keeping the house toasty warm as the snow begins to fall—it’s about enhancing efficiency and improving the very air you breathe....
 Continue reading

 When it comes to keeping your home comfortable year-round, nothing is more important than choosing the right heating, ventilation and air conditioning (HVAC) system.
 This decision affects your daily comfort, monthly utility bills and overall home efficiency.
 But, with so many system types, sizes...
 Continue reading

 Year-End HVAC Maintenance Checklist